HomeFAQ

 What if other travellers make me uncomfortable?

 Travel with Contiki is all about positive life experiences.
-We have an absolute ZERO-tolerance policy on bullying or harassment being directed at any of our travellers and/or our team members.
-If you've ever been made to feel uncomfortable or intimidated by anyone’s behaviour during your trip, the first step is to talk to your Trip Manager.
-Also, if you witness any behaviour that you feel is unacceptable then your Trip Manager is your first port of call.
+We have an absolute ZERO-tolerance policy on bullying or harassment directed towards any of our travellers and/or team members.
+In the unlikely event that you’re made to feel uncomfortable or intimidated by anyone’s behaviour during your trip, your first step is to talk to your Trip Manager.
+Also, if you witness any behaviour that you feel is unacceptable, then your Trip Manager is your first port of call.

-Our incredible support team extends far beyond your trip, so if your Trip Manager hasn’t been able to resolve a situation or you don’t feel comfortable discussing it with them, you can always have a frank conversation with our support team via email: specialist.support@contiki.com or you can call +44-203-368-8501.
+Our incredible support team extends far beyond your trip too, so if your Trip Manager hasn’t been able to resolve a situation or you don’t feel comfortable discussing it with them, you can always have a frank conversation with our support team via email: specialist.support@contiki.com or you can call +44 203 368 8501.
 The sooner you tell us about a situation, the sooner we can respond and give you the support you need.

 We work hard to provide a welcoming, inclusive environment on all of our trips, no matter where in the world we are.
-If you want to read some more about what it’s like to travel the world as a LGBTQ+ traveller, you can read some of our guest articles on our online magazine, six-two, here, and here.
+If you want to read some more about what it’s like to travel the world as an LGBTQIA+ traveller, check out some of our guest articles on our online magazine, six-two, here and here.
 We also recommend doing some research on local laws and customs of the place you’re visiting.
 Your Government should have helpful LGBTQ+ travel advice on its official website.